fabricasapiens/Wi3/readme.md

 ### DB setup ###
 Congratulations, you have Wi3 working.
 Now we only need to get the Database up and running so the cms can do some actual work!

 First of all, rename <code>app/config/database.php.example</code> into <code>app/config/database.php</code> and edit the file to match your database setup.
 It is strongly advised to give Wi3 a dedicated database, and not a shared one!

+Also note that Wi3 requires a root DB account, because it creates a new DB for every site.
+Separate databases make it easier to move (export/import) complete sites around.

 Now, go to <code>http://127.0.0.1/_wi3controllers/setup/</code>.
 You will be presented with a bare interface to setup the first necessary tables.
 Simply click the links from top to bottom.